clo4/datapacks/README.md

 The best idea I've come up with is to spawn phantoms if a player drinks a potion of weakness and tries to use a bed.

+#### Expensive Boats

+Makes boats cost a netherite ingot.

+Boats allow you to move very, very fast.
+They allow players to cross vast distances easily, stay safe from all harm, and they shrink the scope of the world more than sprinting does.

+Boats have great utility, though!
+And especially as a late game tool, for ice road travel and connecting civilisations.

+This data pack makes them a late-game tool by disallowing their crafting until after the player has acquired netherite ingots.

+Why netherite?
+It's like using lead for a keel!
+You have to have something keeping the boat upright.
+(Let's just use our imaginations that they'd be big enough to justify that, instead of being more like a canoe)

 #### AFK Immunity